mmeleen/workout-tracker_mongo/README.md

 # Workout Tracker - NoSQL

-Task is to create a workout tracker that will utilize a Mongo database with a Mongoose schema and handle routes with Express.
+A workout tracker that will utilize a Mongo database with a Mongoose schema and handle routes with Express.

 ## User Story